alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

-In this post I will touch a slightly different topic from the other few published in a series.
-The topic is a a security or, to be more precise, the management of secrets like passwords and keys.
+In this post I will touch a slightly different topic to the other few published in a series.
+The topic is a security or, to be more precise, the management of secrets like passwords and keys.

 The pipeline created <a href="/2019/adfv2-rest-api-part3-mapping-pagination">previously</a> finally works.
 It ingests data from a third-party REST source and stores it in a data lake.
-However, to get authorized by REST the client id and client secret stored in a web activity configuration as a plain text.
+However, to be authorized by REST the client id and client secret stored in a web activity configuration as a plain text.

-The solution will be improved and become more secure by adding the Azure Key Vault to the scene, because this service can be used to securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.
+The solution will be improved and become more secure by adding the Azure Key Vault to the scene.
+This service can be used to securely store and tightly control access to tokens, passwords, certificates, API keys, and other secrets.

-Also, this post will cover a security of input and output of activities.
+Also, this post will cover a security of inputs and outputs in activities.

 #### Prerequisites

  1. An instance of an Azure Key Vault
- 2. REST API Data source.
+ 2. REST API as data source.
 I use Exact Online SaaS service in this post as an example
- 3. Azure Storage account, for instance Azure Data Lake gen2
+ 3. Azure Storage account.
+For instance, Azure Data Lake gen2

 ### Migrating a sensitive data to a Key Vault